vision-zjweu/compv.github.io/docs/hw1.md

 	<figcaption>Figure 2: The Mystery Data, Visualized with the Plasma Colormap</figcaption>
 </figure>

 Throughout the course, a lot of the data you have access to will be in the form of an image.
-These won't be stored and saved in the same format that you're used towhen interacting with ordinary images, such as off your cell phone: sometimes they'll have negative values, really really big values, or invalid values.
+These won't be stored and saved in the same format that you're used to when interacting with ordinary images, such as off your cell phone: sometimes they'll have negative values, really really big values, or invalid values.
 If you can look at images quickly, then you'll find bugs quicker.
 If you **only** print debug, you'll have a bad time.
 To teach you about interpreting things, I've got a bunch of mystery data that we'll analyze together.
 You'll write a brief version of the important `imsave` function for visualizing.

 Let's load some of this mysterious data.